Compliance assessment and reponses

 Report to the police

-If a business or a person has breached a penalised provision of the gambling legislation, the Danish Gambling Authority will assess, based on the character of the breach, whether there is a basis for a report to the police.
-When the Danish Gambling Authority reports a business or a person to the police, the case is transferred to the police.
+If a company or person has violated a punishable provision in the gambling legislation, the Danish Gambling Authority will, based on the nature of the violation, assess whether there is a basis for a report to the police.
+When the Danish Gambling Authority reports a company or person to the police, the case is handled by the police.

 Inspection and responses under the Anti-Money Laundering Act